ConnorCremers/FRC-1595-Code/README.md

 Try to keep as many logic/math functions in separate .cpps.
 You have to create a header file, refer to simple drive code to see that.
 Make sure to include comments because this is no longer for just yourself.
 Hopefully I'll do better than last year

-You will need to get eclipse, add the WPI add on, install FRC toolchains, get the update suite, get the github desktop interface and run the nav x installer which I'm about to upload.
-How to do everything besides the last part is at https://wpilib.screenstepslive.com/s/4485
+You will need to get your computer good to go.
+How to do everything is at https://wpilib.screenstepslive.com/s/4485.
+We need the Nav X add on and the CANTalon one.
-The serial code for the update suite is M81X05496
+The serial code for the update suite is M82X13711